re: Poker & Raise, float, or fold?

 Yes, KJ dominates his range, but it's not going to hit (and be good) often enough to call pre-flop and have it be +EV.

-So we are bluffing, and if we're going to bluff, do we check-call or check-raise? - Because we can't donk bet, because obviously that causes too much action against regs.
+, and if we're going to bluff, do we check-call or check-raise? - Because we can't donk bet, because obviously that causes too much action against regs.

 Check-raising is stronger and the standard line if we hit the flop or picked up any kind of draw.
 So check-raising is good.